-Of course, with the passage of time, the waiting lists probably aren’t especially accurate – some people will get themselves added to the list on a whim, then lose interest, others may move away or be offered plots elsewhere in the meantime.
+Of course, with the passage of time, the waiting lists probably aren’t especially accurate.
+Some will get themselves added to the list on a whim, then lose interest.
+Others may move away or be offered plots elsewhere in the meantime.

-It’s still worthwhile getting yourself added to the council waiting lists – and the larger the site, the more likely you’ll be offered a plot within a reasonable time scale.
+It’s still worthwhile getting yourself added to the council waiting lists.
+The larger the site, the more likely you’ll be offered a plot within a reasonable time scale.

-The problem with Council-managed sites however is that they are not typically ‘managed’ as well as they could be – and that’s not necessarily the fault of the person responsible.
+The problem with Council-managed sites, however, is that they are not typically ‘managed’ as well as they could be.
+That’s not necessarily the fault of the person responsible.
 I’m told the head of allotments in my area (one of the countries largest cities) is only able to visit sites in his own time – and at his own expense(!).
-Allotments aren’t a cash-cow for councils – more an obligation, and so the job of managing them is often delegated, rather than a full-time responsibility.
+Allotments aren’t a cash-cow for councils – more an obligation.
+So the job of managing them is often delegated, rather than a full-time responsibility.

-In turn, that means that neglected, or even abandoned, plots can go unnoticed for some time – leaving the next plot holder with a insurmountable task to clear, which sadly many simply never manage – and so the cycle repeats.
+In turn, that means that neglected, or even abandoned, plots can go unnoticed for some time – leaving the next plot holder with an insurmountable task to clear.
+Sadly many simply never manage – and so the cycle repeats.

-Until earlier this year, I was completely unaware that these sites maintained their own waiting list – and certainly in our case, don’t have access to the wider council waiting list.
-What this means is that unless you’ve approached a site specifically and asked to be added to their list, you’ll never be aware a plot is available, and they’ll never be aware you want one!
+Until earlier this year, I was completely unaware that these sites maintained their own waiting list.
+Certainly, in our case, they don’t have access to the wider council waiting list.
+What this means is that unless you’ve approached a site specifically and asked to be added to their list, you’ll never be aware a plot is available – and they’ll never be aware you want one!

-The advantage of self-managed sites is that they are more ‘hands on’ – you still get the usual benefits a council-run site provides such as site protection, security and maintenance, but the actually running and administration is typically done by plot holders.
-These are people you’ll find on the site at least once a week, if not more – they have plots of their own and manage the site for everyone’s benefit (and with compensation to themselves, it should be added).
+Another advantage of self-managed sites is that they are more ‘hands on’.
+You still get the usual benefits a council-run site provides such as site protection, security and maintenance, but the actual running and administration are typically done by plot holders.
+These are people you’ll find on the site at least once a week, if not more.
+They have plots of their own and manage the site for everyone’s benefit (and with no compensation to themselves, it should be added).

 This means that neglected or abandoned plots can quickly be picked up on – and offered to someone else if necessary.
-It’s in the interest of a self-managed site to ensure the plots are used and not neglected, because neglected plots directly affect the very people managing the site.
+It’s in the interest of a self-managed site to ensure the plots are used and not neglected.
+Neglected plots directly affect the very people managing the site.

-As well as looking for details of self-managed sites on your local council website, it’s worth visiting them in person too – introduce yourself and ask about the waiting list, you may be surprised at what you hear.
+As well as looking for details of self-managed sites on your local council website, it’s worth visiting them personally too.
+Introduce yourself and ask about the waiting list, you may be surprised at what you hear.